jes-man/marpat/README.md

 ## Marpat Copyright & License

-Copyright (c) 2018 Lui de la Parra
+Copyright (c) 2018 Lui de la Parra & Scott Robinson
-Copyright (c) 2016 Scott Robinson

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal